-The emerald ash borer (EAB) is a serious invasive tree pest, and consequently a quarantine has been placed on Ramsey, Hennepin, Houston, and Winona Counties to help slow the spread of EAB to other areas (map).
+The emerald ash borer (EAB) is a serious invasive tree pest, and consequently a quarantine has been placed on Dakota, Hennepin, Houston, Olmsted, Ramsey, and Winona Counties to help slow the spread of EAB to other areas (map).
 Materials such as:

 are now considered regulated articles by the Minnesota Department of Agriculture (MDA).

-A CA is a written agreement between a person and a regulatory agency to achieve compliance with regulatory requirements.
-For more information about CAs please visit our Frequently Asked Questions (FAQ) or contact the Arrest the Pest Hotline.
+A Compliance Agreement is a written agreement between an entity and a regulatory agency (MDA and/or USDA) to achieve compliance with regulatory requirements.
+For more information about Compliance Agreements please visit our Frequently Asked Questions (FAQ) or contact the Arrest the Pest Hotline.

 Please refer to the official state quarantine for the full list of regulated articles and other important information regarding movement of regulated articles.